anapsix/dynamicinfradays/user/pages/2016-boston-home/_speakers/features.md

       icon: user
     - header: <a href="/2016-boston-programme#jamess">James Sturtevant</a>
       text: "James is a Tech Evangelist for Microsoft."
       icon: user
+    - header: <a href="/2016-boston-programme#enlinx">Enlin Xu</a>
+      text: "Enlin is a software engineer at VMTurbo."
+      icon: user
     - header: Coming soon!
       text: "More exciting speakers to be announced soon...sign up or follow @DynInfraDays for details."